 Parachute calls, texts and emails your emergency contacts and sends them a link with live video, audio and location updates from your phone.
 Parachute also emails you the link so you can review it later.
 Check out our Example Parachute Timeline and Demo Parachute Incident to learn more

 When you activate Parachute, we send you an email with the link to the incident, as well as a link that can be used to manage the incident.
-To delete the incident, just open the manage link on your phone and choose "Delete".
-For safety, you have to wait 24 hours before deleting an incident.
-We keep a backup of the deleted incident for a minimum of 30 days.
-If you would like the deletion of an incident managed differently, please send us an email from the address associated with your account.
+To delete the incident, just open the manage link on your phone and choose “Delete”.
+To protect against forced deletion under duress, you have to wait 24 hours after the incident is over before the incident can be deleted.
+When the incident is deleted, the incident is taken down immediately and the incident and its data is removed.
+In order to protect against accidental deletion and forced deletion under duress, an offline, inaccessible backup of the incident is kept for 30 days after the incident was deleted.
+After the 30 days have passed, the offline backup is destroyed and there is no way to recover the incident and its data.
+If you would like the deletion of an incident managed differently, please email the concierge

 When you activate Parachute, we send you an email with the link to the incident, as well as a link that can be used to manage the incident.
 To download the incident's video, just open the manage link on your phone and choose “Download”.
 If you would like to download additional data, please email firstname.lastname@example.org